 Through this charter revision, National FFA is seeking to accomplish many objectives that will sustain the future of the organization and place responsibility for the organization in the capable hands of the National FFA Board of Directors.
 Changes include:

-- The U.S. Department of Education will select an employee to serve as a member of the National FFA Board of Directors.
-The department has indicated it will keep Dr. Steve Brown as its chosen board member after the passage of the charter amendment.
+- The U.S. Department of Education will select one employee to serve as a member of the National FFA Board of Directors.

 - The charter will more clearly explain and strengthen the integral nature of the three component model of agricultural education, leadership development through FFA, and work-based and experiential learning for students.